Babies typically start drooling between three and six months as they become more “oral-centric.”

 Atopic dermatitis is the most well-known and recognized form of eczema.
 Doctors and researchers don’t know the exact cause of atopic dermatitis, but it’s thought to be a combination of factors affecting the immune system and skin microbiome — like genetics and environment.

-Atopic dermatitis appears as a red, dry, itchy rash just like a drool rash can; however, unlike drool rash, it’s often located on the cheeks, forehead, or scalp and in the creases of the elbows and knees… but it can appear anywhere.
+Atopic dermatitis appears often appears as a dry, itchy rash.
+However, unlike drool rash, it can appear anywhere on the body, including the cheeks, forehead, or scalp and in the creases of the elbows and knees.

 Drool Rash vs. Contact Dermatitis

-Contact dermatitis is a form of eczema caused by irritation from an external factor — like poison ivy, nickel, chemicals in household products, etc.
+Contact dermatitis is a form of eczema caused by irritation from external factors such as poison ivy, nickel, chemicals in household products, or other irritants or allergens.

 For that reason, drool rash is actually a type of contact dermatitis.
 In the case of drool rash, saliva is the external factor!